258204/tldr_new_command_script/README.md

 `$ bash new_command.sh {{command.md}}`

-- Lint and submit a new page, exiting if tldr isn't installed:
+- Lint and submit a new page, exiting if tldrl (TLDR Lint) isn't installed:

 `$ bash new_command.sh -l {{command.md}}`